Many life sciences organizations assume their data needs to be perfect to create impactful business opportunities from AI.

 “Think of analytics as investigation work,” says Gao.
 To move from describing what happened (stage 1) to diagnosis (stage 2), translate data insights into business improvements.

 Using a real example, Gao pulled up a dashboard of rep-triggered emails.
-While pointing out that meaningful data requires context, Gao took a Sherlock Holmes approach and drilled into the real-time engagement (RTE) of a subset of HCPs who hadn’t opened a dozen emails.
+While pointing out that data that’s meaningful for AI requires context, Gao took a Sherlock Holmes approach and drilled into the real-time engagement (RTE) of a subset of HCPs who hadn’t opened a dozen emails.
 Did the emails go to SPAM?
 Were they blocked?
 “Arguably you should ask your rep to talk to those HCPs before sending more emails.”

 On the other hand, looking at “occasional engagers who open some emails, but not others,” we should ask ourselves different questions.
 What kind of emails do they open?
 What don’t they open?
 How can we improve engagement with personalization?
 We can use ML (machine learning) models to extract engagement patterns that suggest the best day and time to increase engagement, as well as the most relevant content.